The essential Guide to Winter Pruning for Trees

 As a rule of thumb an apple tree grows best if there is room for a bird to fly straight through the centre.
 That said, pruning should not be extensive as hard winter pruning stimulates growth so energy would be put into growing rather than fruiting.

 When pruning an apple tree, the aim is to increase a framework of spurs which grow along regular intervals along each branch as these will yield the forthcoming fruit.
-Be careful to establish if the apple tree is a tip-bearing or spur-bearing variety and if you're not sure just prune to remove damaged and crossing branches.
-Tip-bearing varieties produce the majority of their fruit from the terminal fruit buds of shoots made the previous summer and if these are cut off you will have no fruit production the following summer.
+Be careful to establish if the apple tree is a tip-bearing or spur-bearing variety Tip-bearing varieties produce the majority of their fruit from the terminal fruit buds of shoots made the previous summer and if these are cut off you will have no fruit production the following summer.
+If you're not surethen, less is more, just prune to remove damaged and crossing branches.

 Take a look at this blog to find out more about Growing an Apple from Seed or if you want to try a different tree then why not try growing your own Hazelnuts or Cherries?

 Sweet peas are gorgeous fragrant climbing plants that are great as cut flowers and a treat for the pollinators on your plot.
 They grow well in the...Read More